GabrielCapilluppiDev/GabrielCapilluppiDev/README.md

 ⚙️ Automating deployment processes with Mau.

-🎟️ Developing seat reservation features using Redis.
+🎟️ Developing new features using Redis.

-🍻 Organizing the Beer Tap event to promote Chop NFT.

 📈 Continuously improving user experience with robust and efficient microservices.

 🌱 Currently Learning: